The-Marcy-Lab-School/marcy-curriculum-docs/projects/agile-methodologies.md

 ## Retrospective

-Following the completion of project week, you will have an opportunity to reflect on your experience.
+Following the completion of a project, you will have an opportunity to reflect on your experience.
 Doing so encourages you to celebrate your wins and identify how you want to improve.
 You may ask yourself:

 - What kind of teammate was I?
 - Did I communicate well?